norjs/manager-service/README.md

 Where `./backend` and `./frontend` are directories with standard `package.json` files and correct NPM rules for installing and starting the service.

-Please note, that if you use `backend` or `frontend`, that will be recognized as a local NPM package name.
+Please note, that if you use `backend` or `frontend`, that will be recognized as a NPM package name, and `./node_modules/NAME` will be used instead as a path.

 #### Installing services